 Washington Center Internships and the University of Saskatchewan

-- You will recieve 15 credit units from Usask (not transfer credits)
+- You will receive 15 credit units from Usask (not transfer credits) (9 credit units during the spring/summer term)

 - Gain real-world experience through a remote internship in your chosen field.